tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 You can then access the values from the response object using object notation.
 In this example, the response is just logged to the console.

-This is likely a bit fuzzy right now, but it will become more clear with an example in the next section.
+If you're new to JavaScript, this is likely a bit fuzzy right now.
+If so, don't worry &mdash; code becomes clearer the more you use it.

 {: .tip}
 Notice how difficult it is to explain code?
 This is one of the challenges of developer documentation.
 Fortunately, you wouldn't need to explain much from standard programming languages like JavaScript.
 But you might need to explain how to work with your API in different languages.
 I cover this topic in more depth in [Code samples and tutorials](docapis_codesamples_bestpractices.html).